Are you a non-immigrant full-time vocational student?

 HOW LONG CAN I STAY IN THE U.S. ON AN M-Visa?

 You can stay in the U.S. on an M-1 visa for the length of your vocational program, which will be reflected on the I-20 form, with a maximum of one year.
 You have a grace period of thirty (30) days to leave the U.S. after its expiration.

 CAN I WORK WHILE I AM IN THE U.S.?

-If practical training is not available in your home country, your school can recommend practical training after you complete your vocational studies.
-The training is limited to one month for every four (4) months of the vocational program that you have completed, restricted to a maximum of six (6) months.
-If you intend to train in your program of study, you should contact your foreign student advisor who will guide you accordingly.
+If practical training is not available in your home country, your school can recommend practical training after completing your vocational studies.
+The training is limited to one month for every four (4) months of the vocational program that you have finished, restricted to a maximum of six (6) months.
+If you intend to train in your program of study, you should contact your foreign student advisor, who will guide you accordingly.

 CAN I CHANGE SCHOOLS WHEN I GET TO THE U.S.?

 If you are in good academic standing with your current school, it is possible to transfer to another school with the same type of vocational program.
 However, you must transfer schools within the first six (6) months of being admitted to the U.S.